DJDavid98/BSExtraColorPresets/README.md

 ## Credits

-Thanks to [@TheBlackParrot](https://github.com/TheBlackParrot) for inspiring the creation of this mod, and for the "Shuffle" preset implementation.
+Thanks to [@TheBlackParrot](https://github.com/TheBlackParrot) for inspiring the creation of this mod, the "Shuffle" preset implementation, and for the 1.40.0 update patch.

 Additionally, thanks to the Beat Saber Modding Group Discord members below for the pointers, ideas and suggestions:

 * [@Caeden117](https://github.com/Caeden117)
 * [@Futuremappermydud](https://github.com/Futuremappermydud)